 The ruins of Doth are large and surprisingly intact.
 The blocky linear style of Traxxian design is evident in the architecture.
-More than a hundred buildings are still standing along with dozens of partial buildings, walls, roads, statues and plazas.
+More than a sixty buildings are still standing along with scores of partial buildings, walls, roads, statues and plazas.
 The once great city was known for a number of canals that crisscrossed the city forming a network of waterways.
-These canals are dry now, forming a network of trenches filled with moss, rubble and a few plants.
+These canals are dry now, forming a network of deep trenches filled with moss, rubble and a few plants.

 The city is split in half by a tremendous cleft in the ground, a gaping chasm that is more than 200 feet across and 200 feet deep.
 The bottom of this chasm is rocky, split and filled with immense boulders.
 This huge chasm resulted when the ground split during the initial landquakes of the World Storm.
 The two sides, once connected, are now separated and quite uneven... one side is forty feet higher than the other.
 A number of the trenches (the former canals) connect to this chasm.
 During heavy rains, water flows down the trenches and pour into the chasm in a number of high waterfalls.